Computation & Modeling

 Prerequisites: Computation & Modeling, Multivariable Calculus & Linear Algebra

 Machine Learning is a comprehensive, college-level course that integrates predictive modeling & optimization, clustering & dimensionality reduction, and reinforcement learning.
 This is a year-long elective course associated with a highly accelerated math sequence intended for gifted math students in high school.
-It covers methods of building models to draw insights and make predictions based on data, implementing a massively multiplayer game, and developing self-improving game-playing agents.
+It covers methods of building models to draw insights and make predictions based on data, implementing a massively multiplayer game, and developing strategic game-playing agents.
 More specifically, it continues the study of techniques from modeling & optimization (decision trees, random forests, neural networks, genetic algorithms, clustering & dimensionality reduction) and introduces reinforcement learning (Markov decision processes, policy iteration, value iteration, temporal difference learning, SARSA, q-learning).
 Students work primarily in Python.
-The content for this course draws primarily from the canonical textbooks: Introduction to Statistical Learning, Machine Learning (Mitchell), and Reinforcement Learning (Sutton & Barto).
-Supplemental content is drawn from An Introduction to Linear Programming and Game Theory.